 Q: Will people with cancer have the same COVID-19 symptoms as the general population?

 A: In general, yes, but not always.
-Fever, cough and shortness of breath are common symptoms of COVID-19 infection and would be expected to be common in cancer patients with the infection as well.
+Fever, cough and shortness of breath are common symptoms of COVID-19 infection and would be expected to be common in those who have cancer and COVID-19.
 But sometimes, people with cancer may not develop the high fever due to immune-suppressing treatments.
 We have also learned that COVID-19 symptoms are extremely variable, even among otherwise healthy individuals.

 Q: Do people with cancer need to take extra precautions?